kevintprivett/Ginzu-Valuation/README.md

 pip install -r requirements.txt
 ```

-Various pipelines to update [marketData.json].
+Various pipelines to update [marketData.json](FrontEnd/src/utils/marketData.json).

-[market_data_pipeline.ipynb] should be run yearly, usually around late January, depending on when Prof. Damodaran makes his data updates.
+[market_data_pipeline.ipynb](Pipeline/market_data_pipeline.ipynb) should be run yearly, usually around late January, depending on when Prof. Damodaran makes his data updates.
 It should be run one cell at a time as the data tables may be formatted differently year to year.

-[erp_update.py] is ran automatically on a github action workflow to update erp on a monthly basis.
+[erp_update.py](Pipeline/erp_update.py) is ran automatically on a github action workflow to update erp on a monthly basis.

-[rfr_update.py] will update the risk free rate and can be set to either update [marketData.json] or to insert the data into the BackEnd SQLite database using the --sqlite flag.  [run_rfr_update_sqlite.sh] will automate this process when paired with a cron job.
+[rfr_update.py](Pipeline/rfr_update.py) will update the risk free rate and can be set to either update [marketData.json] or to insert the data into the BackEnd SQLite database using the --sqlite flag.  [run_rfr_update_sqlite.sh](Pipeline/run_rfr_update_sqlite.sh) will automate this process when paired with a cron job.

-[sec_update_pipeline.py] will download a daily SEC zip file and process it into json files that match what is needed for the FrontEnd and load everything into the SQLite database.
-[Run_sec_update_pipeline.sh] will automate this process when paired with a cron job.
+[sec_update_pipeline.py](Pipeline/sec_update_pipeline.py) will download a daily SEC zip file and process it into json files that match what is needed for the FrontEnd and load everything into the SQLite database.  [run_sec_update_pipeline.sh](Pipeline/run_sec_update_pipeline.sh) will automate this process when paired with a cron job.

 ### Future Enhancements